 F. The financial problems of family care givers and individuals living on disability support were emphasized by several presenters.
 In TORONTO, Lois Bedard pointed out that "I retired at fifty-one to care for my sister who was cognitively impaired.
 I received no compensation for my lost earnings at a time when my salary as a teacher was peaking."
-B.H.Shannon submitted to the Toronto forum a letter he had sent to Health Minister Tony Clement pointing out that, for an elderly spouse caring for an age-disabled mate, present tax regulations make it impossible to use retirement savings withdrawals to pay for "Under current legislation, each long term care facility must set aside 40% of the beds for subsidized patients.
-The balance, or 60% of the beds, may be held for full pay patients.
-This results in a longer wait for placement in a long term care facility based on ability to pay rather than on need."
+B.H.Shannon submitted to the Toronto forum a letter he had sent to Health Minister Tony Clement pointing out that, for an elderly spouse caring for an age-disabled mate, present tax regulations make it impossible to use retirement savings withdrawals to pay for

-Seniors and others dependent on care need to feel completely safe in reporting any violation of their rights, as well as unsatis-factory service "I retired at fifty-one to care for my sister who was cognitively impaired.
+"I retired at fifty-one to care for my sister who was cognitively impaired.
 I received no compensation for my lost earnings at a time when my salary as a teacher was peaking."